Yaroslava Mahuchikh: Controversy with Lasitskene

 After the final event at the 2020 Summer Olympics, Mahuchikh congratulated Russian high jumper and Olympic champion Mariya Lasitskene for her win and hugged her.
-Her gesture of sportmanship however evoked a wave of nationalistic feelings against her among Ukrainians and caused a controversy because of the ongoing Russo-Ukrainian War and the fact that both athletes were honorary members of their respective country's armed forces.
+Her gesture of sportsmanship however evoked a wave of nationalistic feelings against her among Ukrainians and caused a controversy because of the ongoing Russo-Ukrainian War and the fact that both athletes were honorary members of their respective country's armed forces.
 Lasitskene held the rank of captain in the Russian Armed Forces while Mahuchikh was a junior lieutenant in the Armed Forces of Ukraine: their military ranks were awarded to them because of their outstanding athletic achievements.
 Ukrainian karateka Stanislav Horuna, who won bronze in the men's under 75 kg kumite karate category, took to Facebook to express his support for Mahuchikh.
 Mahuchikh herself explained that the photo with Lasitskene had no political intent.

 In September 2021, after the Diamond League Final at Zurich, there was a new controversy because of another photo with Lasitskene, who won the Diamond League Final.
 The photo was a wefie taken by Australian high jumper Eleanor Patterson and posted on her Instagram page.

-After the beginning of the Russian invasion of Ukraine, Mahuchikh said that she regretted the photo with Lasitskene during the 2020 Summer Olympics and that Lasitskene wasn't her idol anymore.
+After the beginning of the Russian invasion of Ukraine, Mahuchikh said that she regretted the photo with Lasitskene during the 2020 Summer Olympics and that Lasitskene was not her idol anymore.